-As an organizational leader, you’ll be faced with many situations where the solution will be to improve the way people work together.
+As an organizational leader, you’ll face situations where you need to improve the way people work together.

-Today, I’ll list some coordination models you can use to address these situations.
-These models are very much like tools in a toolbox.
+This is a list of coordination models — approaches you can take to coordinate the way people work together.
+They are very much like tools in a toolbox.
 You want to have a lot of familiarity with the tools you can use, and which tools make sense in what situation.

 How to use these coordination models